-John Wiley & Sons might not adorn its books with shirtless hunks, but with such titles as Patty's Industrial Hygiene and Toxicology, who needs Fabio?
+If there were an Oprah Book Club for science, research, and education, books and journals published by John Wiley & Sons might be frequently featured.
 The company publishes scientific, technical, and medical works, including journals and reference works such as Current Protocols and Kirk-Othmer Encyclopedia of Chemical Technology.
 In total, it publishes more than 1,600 journal titles.
 It also produces professional and nonfiction trade books, and is a publisher of college textbooks.
-The firm publishes the For Dummies how-to series, the travel guide brand Frommer's, and CliffsNotes study guides, as well.
+The firm publishes the For Dummies how-to series, too.
 Wiley has publishing, marketing, and distribution centers in North America, Europe, Asia, and Australia.

-Despite this financial success, in 2012 it announced plans to divest certain assets in its Professional/Trade division, the company's second-largest revenue generator (about 25% of sales).
-The division includes titles published under the For Dummies, Frommer's, Betty Crocker, Weight Watchers, CliffsNotes, and Webster's New World brands.
+In recent years, Wiley has divested assets in its Professional/Trade including Frommer's, Betty Crocker, Weight Watchers, CliffsNotes, and Webster's New World brands.
 Wiley has stated it is making the divestiture to accelerate its digital transformation, drive long-term growth, and focus on its core operations.
-It plans to retain the For Dummies brand, which has sold more than 200 million copies of some 1,600 titles.

 Mergers & Acquisitions

 In 2014, Wiley acquired Elan Guides, an early-stage Chartered Financial Analyst test preparation company.
 Elan’s CFA materials will be incorporated into Wiley’s CPA Excel test preparation platform.

 Also in 2014, the company bought Profiles International for $48 million.
 Profiles provides pre-employment assessment and selection tools that enable employers to improve candidate selections and develop employees.